How to Install Wine on Ubuntu 24.04: Step-by-Step Guide

 VLC setup

-Install a Windows application using the Wine virtual desktop
+#Install a Windows application using the Wine virtual desktop

-The Wine virtual desktop provides a convenient way of installing a Windows application using the GUI.
 This section assumes you have already downloaded the .exe file.
 For consistency, we will go with the VLC .exe file from the previous step.

 On the Wine virtual desktop, click Start > Run.